LizaTalkachova/Apify-Home-Assignment/README.md

 # Expedia & Hotels Review Scraper
 ## 🗒️ What is Expedia & Hotels Review Scraper?

-With the help of the web scraper, you can extract reviews for different types of accomodation listed on **Expedia.com** and **Hotels.com**.
-Select any specific accomodation on either of portals, copy its URL, paste it on Apify Console, and enjoy a full report on all the reviews for the chosed accomodation.
+With the help of the web scraper, you can extract reviews for different types of accommodation listed on **Expedia.com** and **Hotels.com**.
+Select any specific accommodation on either of portals, copy its URL, paste it on Apify Console, and enjoy a full report on all the reviews for the chosen accommodation.

 Apify Console uses **API** to make a request to Expedia and Hotels portals databases and to extract information based on your criteria.

 ## 📊 Why might you need the Expedia & Hotels Review Scraper?

 * 🏨 **Reputation analysis before booking**: Quickly gather real guest reviews to make an informed decision.
-* 📈 **Competitive analysis for accomodation owners**: Collect customers' preferences to identify weaknesses, and improve service.
+* 📈 **Competitive analysis for accommodation owners**: Collect customers' preferences to identify weaknesses, and improve service.
 * 📝 **Industry insights for businesses and bloggers**: Analyze travel trends and create engaging content.
 * 🌴 **Enhancing customer service and marketing**: Use review data to optimize advertising.